utah-dwq/wqTools/readme.md

 The package can be installed via GitHub with devtools::install_github("utah-dwq/wqTools")

-See udwqTools-manual.pdf for more information.
+See wqTools-manual.pdf for more information.